YYZ - MNL

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Manila clicked on KAYAK for each day over the last 12 months.

 When flying from Toronto to Manila, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
-For your return to Toronto, you’ll find the best rates on Tuesdays and the most expensive ones on Wednesdays.
+For your return to Toronto, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Manila?